Acceptable Use Policy

 3. Attempting to gain unauthorized access to the District’s network resources or go beyond authorized access is prohibited.
 This includes attempting to log in through another person’s account or accessing another person’s files.

-4. Vandalism will result in cancellation of privileges to the District’s computer network resources.
+4. Vandalism will result in the cancellation of privileges to the District’s computer network resources.
 Vandalism is defined as any malicious attempt to harm or destroy data or equipment on any computer network.

 5. It is prohibited to use the District’s computer network resources with the intent of denying others access to the system.